Table of Contents

 In general, think of non-informative censoring as censoring due to reasons unrelated to the study.
 If censoring is caused by poor treatment leading to drop-out, total cures leading to drop-out, etc, then you will have informative censoring.
 Administrative censoring is usually non-informative because the study ends at the same time for everyone (as long as the study started at the same time for everyone).

-If censoring is informative, then you can use IPTW to weight similar subjects with non-missing information or use multiple imputation.
+If censoring is informative, standard survival models may be biased.
+Possible approaches for this scenario include using IPTW to weight similar subjects with non-missing information, joint modeling of the event and censoring process, or multiple imputation.
+These methods require additional assumptions that should be stated explicitly.
 Otherwise, you may need to abandon the model.

-The hazard function is the risk of experiencing an event given that you have survived up to time \(t\).
+The hazard function is the instantaneous event rate at time \(t\) among subjects who have survived up to time \(t\).
 In notation:

 \[h(t) = {\lim \atop \Delta t \to 0} \frac{P(t \leq T < t + \Delta t \mid T \geq t)}{\Delta t}\]